sungho-cho/covid-spread.viz/README.md

 This repository is not fully open-sourced (yet).
 Some of the major front-end and back-end files are private, but most of the contents are public to give you a general idea about the project structure and the tech stack.
 I am willing to open-source the whole repository if there are a good amount of people requesting for open source.
 If you want to learn about the details of this repository, you can vote for open-source [here](https://covid-spread-viz.canny.io/requests/p/open-source).

 ## TODO
+- Add population data on country hover
-- Adding data for case-population ratio
+- Add case-population ratio as a data option
-- Adding data for active vases (confirmed-recovery-deaths), although most of the recovery data is absent
+- Add active vases (confirmed-recovery-deaths) as a data option, although most of the recovery data is absent